Season 1, Episode 32

 Well, I think this is an important subject because I want to always lead with the scientific first and with the evidence base and with what we believe to be the operations of physical reality.
 But to only speak to that, I think, is to give it short shrift.
 We are multidimensional beings and in the fact that we have electromagnetism, we are surrounded by so many levels of radiation, of electromagnetism, of the ether.
 And also we are spontaneously involved in this background radiation of the field of what they call the ZPF or the zero point field, that there is no real vacuum in reality.
 That matter is spontaneously being generated out of seemingly nothing and then disappearing just as immediately as it appeared.
 And all of that matter colliding and particles being born and sustained and destroyed in mere fractions of an instant is actually creating a sort of communicative web.

 And the thing that’s been most interesting in the research of the end of the 20th and beginning of the 21st century with physicists like the late Robert John at Princeton University and Hal Putoff who spoke in the mid-nineties, is that when we engage our consciousness with the substrate of matter, matter changes its function.
-Almost as if the perception and the ability for us to use our sensory apparatus to witness, the witness actually is what’s allowing matter to be, to remain extant and we can influence it and we can change the way it’s orientating itself in space.
+Almost as if the perception and the ability for us to use our sensory apparatus to witness, the witness actually is what’s allowing matter to be, to remain extant and we can influence it and we can change the way it’s orienting itself in space.
 And so the idea that there’s something that transcends us as human beings, as mammals, as biological entities, even physics begins to speak of things that would normally be somehow subsumed under the banner of spirituality.
 And so I talked firstly about the scientific basis of acupuncture, but to say that that’s the only mode through which we’re operating in treatment would be to only tell half the story.

-And there have been unbelievable instances of that intuitive, of that sort of superordinate or super sensory experience that I’ve witnessed on a weekly.
+And there have been unbelievable instances of that intuitive, of that sort of superordinate or super sensory experience that I’ve witnessed on a weekly basis.
 I’d like to say it’s rarefied to make it not sound like there’s such unbelievable activity happening, but I’d say on a weekly basis, I’m thunderstruck by the level of something coming from an invisible dimension or perhaps a dimension that connects all places and space and time.
-And I have to emphasize that physicists themselves have suggested that there is an inter-penetration or an inter-digitation between the dimensions that is just a matter of fact.
-The retired and formerly tenured physics professor William Tiller from Stanford University talks about we live in an electrical dimension, one where the five senses reign supreme.
+And I have to emphasize that physicists themselves have suggested that there is an inter-penetration or an interdigitation between the dimensions that is just a matter of fact.
+The retired and formerly tenured physics professor William Tiller from Stanford University talks about how we live in an electrical dimension, one where the five senses reign supreme.
 And that behind this dimension, underneath it, is a magnetic dimension and it’s highly elasticized and pliable and malleable.
 And it’s not really conjoined, it’s not coherent with where we are, but it’s there.

 But human consciousness, like everything else I mentioned, our attention and our emotion creates what William Tiller called the coupled state.
-And then that highly malleable, elastic, impressionable cake tin or cookie cutter style dimension, we can start programming it and then it starts to out picture into where we are.
+And then that highly malleable, elastic, impressionable cake tin or cookie cutter style dimension, we can start programming it and then it starts to put our picture into where we are.
 The idea that a patient, a practitioner or any person at any time can tap into the all encompassing ether is quite natural.
-And it’s interesting to hear scientists of renowned speak about it in such a forthright manner, right.
+And it’s interesting to hear scientists of renown speak about it in such a forthright manner, right.
 Whereas 50 to 70 years ago, people would be shaking their heads in disbelief with their own biases against it.

 Lorne Brown: